 MGT 695.
-STRATEGIC PROJECT MANAGEMENT.
-An integrative approach to strategy formulation and decision making to achieve organizational objectives using cases analysis and projects.
+STRATEGIC MANAGEMENT.
+An integrative approach to strategy formulation and decision making to achieve organizational objectives and address challenges using cases analysis and projects.
 3

 MARKETING

 MKT 525.
 SERVICES MARKETING.
 A study of the unique problems associated with the marketing of services, tools for service markets, and of alternative strategies with which to improve service marketing effectiveness.
 3 (F)